kevinschaul/jump-start/README.md

 `components/elements/`, set the `defaultDir` to that.
 The jump-start command shown in the README.md and gallery will place the files into this directory.

-## How to use this template

-1. At [GitHub](https://github.com/kevinschaul/jump-start-template), click "Use this template" -> "Create a new repository"
-2. Give your repository a name.
-Might I suggest "jump-start"?
-3. On the `main` branch, add your favorite code!

 ## Running the gallery locally

 The jump-start gallery code lives in [a separate